ChayutPiyaosotsun/ClimateCollection-DataPipelineProjectPractice/README.md

 Before running the project, you must provide your OpenWeatherMap API key.
 This can be done by setting an environment variable named `OPENWEATHERMAP_API_KEY`.

 Alternatively, you can use a `.env` file placed in the root of the project with the following content:

+## Web Interface

+This project includes an interactive web interface hosted on GitHub Pages.

+Accessing the Web Interface
+The web interface can be accessed directly through the following URL: https://chayutpiyaosotsun.github.io/ClimateCollection-DataPipelineProjectPractice/

+### Features of the Web Interface
+- Interactive Graph Viewing: Click on the buttons corresponding to each city to view the climate data visualizations for that location.
+- Graph Types: The interface displays multiple types of graphs such as boxplots, histograms, and scatter plots that represent different aspects of the climate data.
+Responsive Design: Designed to work across various devices and screen sizes, ensuring accessibility and ease of use.

+### How to Use
+- Visit the URL provided above.
+- Click on one of the city buttons to load the visualizations for that particular city.
+- Explore the different graphs that appear, which will include the monthly trends, distribution, and other statistical views of the climate data.